-Three acres of gardens, including a state-of-the-art building holding over 4000 plants from all over the world - tropical and seasonal plants and it's FREE!!
+Love nature?
+Then check out the three acres of gardens at the United States Botanic Gardens in Washington DC, including a state-of-the-art building holding over 4000 plants from all over the world - tropical and seasonal plants and it's FREE!!